Castle Coch, Wales’ Famed Fairy tale Castle on a Hill – Musings of a Solo Wanderer

 Before I traveled to Britain a few years back, I’ve never really been inside a castle.
-Although I have entered Princess Fiona’s in Far Far Away land at Universal Studios but I’m not sure that counts.
-So among the many things I enjoyed the most in Britain was its castles – real ones, Medieval, Gothic, Victorian.
+Although, I have entered Princess Fiona’s in Far, Far Away land at Universal Studios, Singapore.
+But, I’m not sure that counts.
+So, among the many things I enjoyed the most in Britain was its castles – real ones, Medieval, Gothic, Victorian.
 You’d find one in almost every town, some big, some small, some nearly obliterated in the war, while others looking like they were just built yesterday.

 If you’re a foreigner without a car wandering in Wales on your own, you’ll often find yourself wondering how to get from point A to point B. On the day of my visit I managed to locate the stop for Bus 26 at Cardiff City Centre.
 The bus goes to the town of Blackwood.
 A bus leaves every 30 minutes though intervals are longer during non-peak hours.
 It took around 35 minutes to arrive at Tongwynlais which was the third or fourth stop from Cardiff City.

 The tricky thing is that you’ll be in for quite a hike since this pretty little castle sits on a hill towering over the village of Tongwynlais.
 Most visitors get there by car, others in shuttles delivered in tour groups.
-But if you’re feeling young and strong don’t worry about the uphill walk.
-A little exercise can always do you good.
+But, if you’ve got the stamina don’t worry about the uphill walk.
+Anyway, a little exercise can always do you good.

-If you found this article useful, please like and share with the buttons below.
-Thanks!!
+If you found this article useful, please like and share it with the buttons below.
+Thanks!